Distracted driving tool shows just how far you can travel while texting

 Hello!

-The distracted driving tool was developed by Quanata, a "context-based insurance provider," which wants to raise awareness of the problem.
-"Quanata’s technology aims to create a future where risk-informed choices enable safer drivers and better lives.
-We recognize that a lot of the danger on our roads is caused by distracted driving and we want to help minimize that," said Jim Ryan, SVP of business development at Quanta.
+The distracted-driving tool was created by Quanata, a context-based insurance provider focused on raising awareness.
+“Quanata’s technology aims to create a future where risk-informed choices enable safer drivers and better lives.
+We recognize that a lot of the danger on our roads is caused by distracted driving and we want to help minimize that,” said Jim Ryan, SVP of business development at Quanata.

-The tests include preparing a text message while your car drives at 70 mph and then a comparison of reaction times at 70 mph when concentrating on the task of driving versus trying to assemble an order in a fast food app.
+The simulator lets users experience two common scenarios: composing a text message while traveling at 70 mph and comparing reaction times when fully focused on driving versus placing an order in a fast-food app.

 “While this simulator can’t provide a complete picture of the dangers of distracted driving, our hope is to help illustrate how dangerous it is to glance down at your phone—and remind everyone how that time can add up when you’re behind the wheel,” Ryan said.

-Thankfully, the solution to distracted driving is rather simple—at least conceptually.
-Just keep your eyes on the road, and save the phone use for when you're parked.
+Fortunately, the remedy for distracted driving is straightforward: keep your eyes on the road and reserve phone use for when the vehicle is safely parked.

 Thank you!